stoiveyp/Alexa.NET.RequestHandlers/README.md

 # Alexa.NET.RequestHandlers

 Alexa skills can get large and complicated and editing long switch statements can be error prone.
-This library allows you to isolate functionality into RequestHandlers - isolated classes that can be built independently and then brought together to power a skill.
+This library allows you to isolate functionality into RequestHandlers.
+A request handler is an isolated piece of logic that you want your alexa skill to run based on a particular condition (it's a launch request, it's a specific type of intent, its the fallbackintent and the user has an account linked etc.).

 # So what is a request handler?

-A request handler is any class that implements the following interface
+From a code point of view it's any class that implements the following interface

 ```csharp
 public interface IAlexaRequestHandler